 - > When the ASN [project coordinator/manager/patient navigator] should contact the ASN medical director. - > When the patient navigator should contact the ordering provider.
 Examples may include discrepancy in the follow-up date listed in structured EHR field (e.g. Epic health modifier) versus in chart review.
 Patient navigator may contact ordering provider for clarification.

 Develop measurement strategy

-- > Select measures to assess whether the changes are resulting in improvement. - > Develop methods to collect and review measures.
+- > Select process, outcome, and balancing measures to assess whether the changes are resulting in improvement. - > Develop methods to collect and review measures.